KTH-dESA/GSA_Spatial_temporal/README.md

-## Global Sensitivity Analysis - Spatial and temporal analysis for energy access
+## Quantifying the relative importance of the spatial and temporal resolution in energy systems optimisation model

 This repository is for the paper

-**Global sensitivity analysis spatial and temporal resolution in energy systems optimization model**
+**Quantifying the relative importance of the spatial and temporal resolution in energy systems optimisation model**

 Nandi Moksnes (1) *, William Usher (1)
 1)	KTH Royal Institute of Technology